camicri/cube-get/docs/download-package.md

 # Downloading Packages

-A package is a compressed archive containing your application data.
+A **package** is a compressed archive containing your application data.
 An application may have one or more packages.
-Cube automatically search for all packages needed by the application you want to download.
+Cube will automatically determine which packages should be downloaded for your application.

 Before we begin downloading specific packages, let's download first all packages that needs to be updated.

 # Updating Outdated Packages

+It is essential that you update your packages on a regular basis.
+This is to have their new features, prevent conflicts when installing new packages, and for security.
+Highly recommended to newly installed Linux system.

 Click on `Asterisk -> Upgradable` to list all packages that needs to be updated.